Disaster response

 Community foundations are perfectly placed to distribute emergency funding when disaster strikes.

 Cross-sector collaboration is crucial in the emergency phase of a crisis.
-UKCF knows from its work during the coronavirus pandemic that to get to a recovery phase, as much support as possible must be injected into communities early on to build their resilience.
+UKCF knows from its work during the coronavirus pandemic that as much support as possible must be injected into communities early on to build the necessary resilience to recover.

 Acting in a natural disaster